chef/chef-web-docs/chef_master/source/dsl_recipe.rst

    when 'debian'
      # do things on debian-ish platforms (debian, ubuntu, linuxmint)
    when 'rhel'
-     # do things on RHEL platforms (redhat, centos, scientific, etc)
+     # do things on RHEL platforms (redhat, centos, scientific, oracle, etc)
    end

 .. future example: step_resource_package_install_package_on_platform